alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 - man-portable air defence systems (MANPADs) to end users who aren’t states
 - nuclear supplies or materials to a country that’s not one of the other recognised nuclear weapons states (United States, Russia, France and China)

+$CTA

+Also check the import rules of the country you’re exporting to.
+Talk to your importer or get help with overseas customs rules.

+$CTA

 ##Apply for an export licence

 Within the EU you don’t need a licence if your goods are listed under Annex I.